dhh1128/codecraft.co/headers-babies-and-bathwater.md

   - author: Ryan Marcus
     date: 2013-08-12 15:18:48
     comment: |
-      I generally agree with you -- but I had one question.
+      I generally agree with you &mdash; but I had one question.

       What's the difference between the "automatically generated headers" you suggest and, say, JavaDocs?
 It seems like, in Java code (and in other languages via Doxygen), the part of a 3rd-party package you are supposed to look at for understanding is the documentation.
 This doesn't seem unreasonable to me.